-I didn't realize that there are many different types of dermatitis?
+I never realize that there were so many different types of dermatitis!

 When you hear the term, “dermatitis,” you immediately think of a skin rash.